krishna0diggi/Angular-Forms/README.md

 3. Run the application using `ng serve`.
 4. Open your browser and navigate to `http://localhost:4200`.

+## Main Functions

+### Validation

+The application uses Angular's reactive forms to validate user input.
+Each field is checked to ensure it meets the following criteria:

+- **Name and Username**: Required fields.
+- **Email**: Must be a valid email format and is required.
+- **Address Fields**: Street, City, and Zipcode are required, while Suite is optional.

+### Submit Function

+The `onSubmit` function handles form submission:

+- **Form Validation**: Checks if the form is valid before proceeding.
+- **Data Storage**: If valid, the submitted data is added to an array for display.
+- **Form Reset**: After successful submission, the form is reset for new entries.
+- **Error Handling**: Logs an error message if the form is invalid.

+### Display Results

+Once the form is submitted, the application dynamically displays the submitted data in JSON format below the form, allowing users to review their input.

 ## Usage

 1. Fill in the form fields (Name, Username, Email, Address).